provose/provose/docs/reference/https_redirects.md

 ---
-title: http_redirects
+title: https_redirects
 parent: Reference
 grand_parent: Docs
 ---

-# http_redirects
+# https_redirects

 ## Description

-The Provose `http_redirects` module is mapping of DNS names and settings on how to select redirects for them.
+The Provose `https_redirects` module is mapping of DNS names and settings on how to select redirects for them.

 ### What this module does